arnabk/udacity-nanodegree-capstone/report.md

     - STOCH
     - AD
     - ATR
-    - N  - x (changes each day compared one of the previous days going back upto N days)
+    - N  - x (change of price between current and the day selected by x)

 During prediction, data will be passed to all the three networks.
 Based on which NN prediction has the highest value, we would take the trade in that direction.
 In the above example, if cluster2's NN has the highest output, we would take BUY position.